A podcast about the Almeda Fire, its survivors, and the immense changes left in its wake.

 Written and recorded by Isabella Ro Ruikis

-Intro & transition music by Moonside.
-Outro music by Jeffrey Thielsen
+Music by Simon Ficker.
+Outro music in part 3 by Jeffrey Thielsen

 Shaping Ash is funded by the Ford Family Foundation, the Hearth, and the lab of Professor Frank Chaplen at Oregon State University.